 Ever feel discouraged?
-Here are some articles on how to overcome a delusion that really makes our meditation practice feel like an uphill struggle … Luckily, once we recognize discouragement for what it is, there are effective ways to overcome it, so please read on 🙂
+Here are some articles on how to overcome a delusion that really makes our meditation practice feel like an uphill struggle … Luckily, once we recognize discouragement for what it is, there are effective ways to overcome it and develop huge self-confidence, so please read on 🙂

 Extract: “Discouragement is rampant in our times, and when it is applied to our spiritual practice it becomes a dangerous type of laziness, called the laziness of discouragement.
 Over the last year or so, quite a number of people have asked me to write something about it.
 Now that I’m back in the land of self-deprecation bordering on self-sabotage, I thought it would be a good time to start.”

 Extract: “We want things to change and remain the same.
 So this ambivalence about change – wanting it and dreading it — can be a problem!
 Change makes us anxious, yet at the same time we know we need to change.
 Why?
 Because we’re not happy where we are, we are always wishing things were different at some level.”

 Extract: “One major reason we feel discouraged when it comes to thinking about changing our mind is because we perceive ourselves as being fixed, as being someone who can’t really change, or not that much anyway.
 Easier to switch on the TV or go to bed.”

 Extract: “In the same way, when we put ourselves down with negative self-talk, “You can’t change!
 You’re basically an irritating old (put favorite derogatory noun here)”, we are projecting an image of ourselves that says way more about our delusions of ignorance and dislike than about who we actually are.
 But we believe it anyway and then we’re stuck.”